tguimas/Portfolio/PowerApps/GymTrendMobile/README.md

 ### Home Page

-This page displays an avatar, an welcome message and the date
+This page displays after the user logs into the app, showing an avatar, that can later be changed, an welcome message and the date

 ![Home Page](https://github.com/tguimas/Portfolio/assets/115223702/950903d6-96fc-4547-aa31-bf89edfbf7dc)